ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 }
 ```

 This test first runs a case that succeeds, then a case that fails.
-This is a good template to use when creating tests.
+This is a good template to use for creating tests.
 For more complex testing examples, please see the documentation for [utest](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/utest).

 ### Debugging tests